R-Ram95/terraform-modules/aws_static_web/README.md

 # Static Website Hosting using Terraform and AWS

 This is a reusable Terraform module for deploying static websites on AWS.
 It automates the creation of an S3 bucket for file storage and a CloudFront distribution to serve the content.
-It includes configurations for security, caching, and access control, making it suitable for hosting static web assets efficiently and securely.
+It includes configurations for security, caching, and access control.
+Optionally, you may specify a custom domain that you have created in Route53.
+This module will request an SSL/TLS cert from ACM to enable https and it will create the necessary Alias records to map your domain to the cloudfront distribution's domain.
+NOTE: The custom domain must be created in the same AWS account that you are using the module in.

 ### Features